 EBGN570.
 ENVIRONMENTAL ECONOMICS.
-3.0 Hours.
+3.0 Semester Hrs.

 The role of markets and other economic considerations in controlling pollution; the effect of environmental policy on resource allocation incentives; the use of benefit/cost analysis in environmental policy decisions and the associated problems with measuring benefits and costs.
-Prerequisites: Principles of Microeconomics, MATH111, EBGN509, EBGN510; or permission of instructor.
+Prerequisites: Principles of Microeconomics, MATH111, EBGN509, EBGN510.

 EBGN571.
-MARKETING RESEARCH.
-3.0 Hours.
+MARKETING ANALYTICS.
+3.0 Semester Hrs.

-The purpose of this course is to gain a deep understanding of the marketing research decisions facing product managers in technology based companies.
-While the specific responsibilities of a product manager vary across industries and firms, three main activities common to the position are: (1) analysis of market information, (2) marketing strategy development, and (3) implementing strategy through marketing mix decisions.
-In this course students will develop an understanding of available marketing research methods and the ability to use marketing research information to make strategic and tactical decisions.
-Prerequisite: MATH530.
+(II) The purpose of this course is to gain an understanding of how data about customers and markets can be used to support and improve decision making.
+Using market data to evaluate alternatives and gain insight from past performance is the essence of marketing analytics.
+The course is focused on the marketing research decisions facing product managers in technology based companies and will appeal to students who want to gain a deeper understanding of such topics as the problems of target market selection, new product introductions, pricing, and customer retention.
+While the specifics of market analytics can vary across industries and firms, three main commonalities are: (1) defining the decision problem, (2) collection and analysis of high quality market data, and (3) implementing strategy through marketing mix decisions.
+In this course students will develop an understanding of available marketing analytic methods and the ability to use marketing research information to make strategic and tactical decisions.
+3 hours lecture; 3 semester hours.

 EBGN572.
 INTERNATIONAL BUSINESS STRATEGY.
-3.0 Hours.
+3.0 Semester Hrs.

 The purpose of this course is to gain understanding of the complexities presented by managing businesses in an international environment.
 International business has grown rapidly in recent decades due to technological expansion, liberalization of government policies on trade and resource movements, development of institutions needed to support and facilitate international transactions, and increased global competition.
 Due to these factors, foreign countries increasingly are a source of both production and sales for domestic companies.
-Prerequisite: Permission of instructor.
+Prerequisite: None.

 EBGN573.
 ENTREPRENEURIAL FINANCE.
-3.0 Hours.
+3.0 Semester Hrs.

 Entrepreneurial activity has been a potent source of innovation and job generation in the global economy.
 In the U.S., the majority of new jobs are generated by new entrepreneurial firms.
 The financial issues confronting entrepreneurial firms are drastically different from those of established companies.
 The focus in this course will be on analyzing the unique financial issues which face entrepreneurial firms and to develop a set of skills that has wide applications for such situations.
-Prerequisite: EBGN505 or permission of instructor.
-Corequisite: EBGN545 or permission of instructor.
+Prerequisite: EBGN505.
+Corequisite: EBGN545.

 EBGN574.
 INVENTING, PATENTING, AND LISCENSING.
-3.0 Hours.
+3.0 Semester Hrs.

 The various forms of intellectual property, including patents, trademarks, copyrights, trade secrets and unfair competition are discussed; the terminology of inventing, patenting and licensing is reviewed, and an overview of the complete process is given; the statutes most frequently encountered in dealing with patents (35 USC ?101, ?102, ?103 and ?
 112) are introduced and explained; the basics of searching the prior art are presented; participants 'walk through' case histories illustrating inventing, patenting, licensing, as well as patent infringement and litigation; the importance of proper documentation at all stages of the process is explained; the "do's" and "don't" of disclosing inventions are presented; various types of agreements are discussed including license agreements; methods for evaluating the market potential of new products are presented; the resources available for inventors are reviewed; inventing and patenting in the corporate environment are discussed; the economic impacts of patents are addressed.
-Prerequisite: Permission of instructor.
+Prerequisite: None.
 Offered in Field session and Summer session only.

 EBGN575.
-ADVANCED MINING AND ENERGY VALUATION.
-3.0 Hours.
+ADVANCED MINING AND ENERGY ASSET VALUATION.
+3.0 Semester Hrs.